Sdn Bhd vs LLP in Malaysia: Deciding the Right Type of Business in Malaysia for You

 What is an Sdn Bhd?

+A Sdn Bhd also requires annual compliance reporting to the Companies Commission of Malaysia (SSM).
 Looking to register a Sendirian Berhad in Malaysia?
 Our comprehensive guide in the blog has all the information you need to get started.

 What is an LLP?

-LLP, or Limited Liability Partnership, is another business structure available in Malaysia.
 It is commonly chosen by professional service providers such as lawyers, accountants, and consultants.
 An LLP combines the advantages of a partnership and a limited liability company.

 Key Differences Between These Two Types of Business in Malaysia